SCIInstitute/ShapeWorks/Documentation/Install/Windows_README.txt

 7. CD to your copied Examples\Python location

-8. Run "python RunUseCase.py --use_case ellipsoid"
+8. Run "python RunUseCase.py --use_case [insert name of use case here]".
+For names for the use cases that are currently released, run: "python RunUseCase.py --help"

+Running conda_installs.bat will activate the conda shapeworks environment into your current anaconda prompt.
+For subsequent usage, the shapeworks conda environment must be activated using:

+"conda activate shapeworks"

 Note: If you have installed ShapeWorks in a different location than "C:\Program Files\ShapeWorks", please add the path to the "bin" directory as the final argument to RunUseCase.py so that the path will be set correctly.

-Note: Running conda_installs.bat will activate the conda shapeworks environment into your current anaconda prompt.
-For later usage, to activate it, you must only run:

-"conda activate shapeworks"